micbelgique/MyDigitalKey/README.md

 * Adding a new badge by selecting a scanning lock and saving the RFID credential
 * Logging of all events
 * A mobile app to send notifications when unauthorized people try to open a door (and the ability to grant rights on the go)

+### Technologies used
+* ASP.NET core for the API and the administration tools